Dragonmystic707/exalted-reincarnated/docs/Dragonblooded/Charms.md

 have the fires of heaven raining down on them—yet their body will still continue its movements.
 Their body will even continue moving through death, holding on their Soul until the scene ends.

-### Constant Quicksilver Rearrangement

-**Cost:** --
-**Type:** Permanent
-**Mins:** Shapeshifting 4

-All shapeshifting actions may be performed Instantaneously, without mote cost, and are considered Reflexive instead of Free Action.

-### Insidious Lunar Transformation

-**Cost:** 8m, (3i)
-**Type:** Simple; Scene
-**Mins:** Shapeshifting 4

-By pouring their own blood (worth 2 Endurance) into a target, the Lunar instantly alters the form of another into an animal from their Heart’s Blood library.
-This effect will last until the remainder of the Scene.

-If done in combat, this action must be done in Melee Range, with 3 Impulse.

-If the target is unwilling, the Lunar must first succeed on a (Essence + Shapeshifting) roll vs the target’s Resolve.